intake/intake/docs/source/quickstart.rst

 Quickstart
 ==========

 This guide will show you how to get started using Intake to read data.
-It assumes you are working in either a conda environment or a virtualenv/pip.
+It assumes you are working in either a conda or a virtualenv/pip environment.

 Installation
 ------------